+COMMUNITY DEVELOPMENT BLOCK GRANTS

-- Streamlined Sales Tax.
-We urge Congress to take action to implement the mandatory collection of sales and use taxes on remote sales.
-The legislation should not preempt state and local sales and use tax authority.
-Should federal legislation allow for the state imposition of such taxes, we support the distribution of those funds to cities and counties using existing statutory formulas.
-Kansas should continue to participate in the Streamlined Sales Tax Project. - Community Development Block Grants (CDBG) We support continued funding for Community Development Block Grants, Community Service Block Grants and HOME Grants.
-These programs' funding is an essential component of cities' strategies to fund critical community services and infrastructure needs. - Municipal Bonds.
+(CDBG) - We support continued funding for Community Development Block Grants, Community Service Block Grants and HOME Grants.
+These programs' funding is an essential component of cities' strategies to fund critical community services and infrastructure needs.

+MUNICIPAL BONDS.
 We support the removal or modification of overly burdensome and costly restrictions affecting the issuance of municipal bonds.
-Further, we support the continued tax-exempt status for municipal bonds. - Overtime Rule.
+Further, we support the continued tax-exempt status for municipal bonds.

+BROADBAND DEPLOYMENT & MUNICIPAL

+OVERSIGHT.
+Access to reliable broadband service is increasingly important to the economic health of Kansas cities.
+However, federal action via legislation or orders from federal agencies must recognize the key role local governments play in such expansion, and it must not remove important planning and right of way authority from local governments.
+Cities must be afforded the continued right to address safety, health and welfare for both their citizens and other entities with valuable infrastructure in the right of way.
+In addition, the right of way serves as an important resource for citizens, and the right to offset costs of management and levy taxes should not be limited.

+OVERTIME RULE.
 We support modernizing rules for overtime, but have concerns about the fiscal impact of the changes, particularly if they include automatic increases in the overtime threshold.
-As employers, absorbing the impact of sharp increases would have a significant negative impact on municipal budgets. - Immigration Reform.
+As employers, absorbing the impact of sharp increases would have a significant negative impact on municipal budgets.

+IMMIGRATION REFORM.
 We support a federal solution to immigration reform.
 Any immigration policy should not negatively impact local governments with additional law enforcement or administrative burdens.
-We support Congress continuing assistance to under-served areas with large immigrant populations, who are attempting to remain in compliance with the United States Citizenship and Immigration Services. - Transportation.
-We support funding the Fixing America's Surface Transportation Act (FAST ACT), which allows investment in critical infrastructure. - Stormwater.
+We support Congress continuing assistance to under-served areas with large immigrant populations, who are attempting to remain in compliance with the United States Citizenship and Immigration Services.

+TRANSPORTATION.
+We support funding the Fixing America's Surface Transportation Act (FAST ACT), which allows investment in critical infrastructure.

+STORMWATER.
 We support simple and flexible federal regulations of municipal stormwater run-off that allow for orderly and cost-effective development.
 The federal government should appropriate funds for research and for the development of pilot projects on stormwater management.

-FEDERAL ISSUES

-- Water Quality.
+WATER QUALITY.
 We support a clean and safe public water supply and the protection of public health and aquatic life.
-We endorse federal investments and cooperative solutions that address water quality challenges and take into account municipal cost concerns. - Hazardous Waste.
+We endorse federal investments and cooperative solutions that address water quality challenges and take into account municipal cost concerns.

+HAZARDOUS WASTE.
 We urge federal agencies to work cooperatively with state and local governments in the development and approval of programs to identify, monitor and dispose of hazardous waste.
-Appropriate education and training should be provided prior to the implementation of such programs. - Telecommunications Data.
-We support the continued ability of public safety officials to access data from telecommunications companies in times of emergencies to assist investigations. - Rail Service.
-We support existing and enhanced passenger and freight rail service in Kansas. - Railroad Quiet Zones.
+Appropriate education and training should be provided prior to the implementation of such programs.

+TELECOMMUNICATIONS DATA.
+We support the continued ability of public safety officials to access data from telecommunications companies in times of emergencies to assist investigations.

+RAIL SERVICE.
+We support existing and enhanced passenger and freight rail service in Kansas.
+In many cases, this service is the only affordable alternative to highway transportation in communities.
+Changes to Amtrak service should not sacrifice this alternative nor the investments in the service by cities.

+RAILROAD QUIET ZONES.
 We urge Congress to reexamine the Train Horn Rule with the Federal Railroad Administration.
 Rules for implementing quiet zones should be less burdensome and allow for differences in community circumstances while continuing to protect public safety.
 We also request Congress provide federal funds for the purpose of establishing quiet zones and consider new technology which may enhance the safety of quiet zones while minimizing or eliminating train horn noise.